mohammadabidhafiz1294/Obsidian-Vault/TECHNO Services/Docker Tutorial/Docker-Chat-Sheet.md

 docker export my_container | gzip > my_container.tar.gz
 ```

-### Difference between loading a saved image and importing an exported container as an image
+### Difference between Loading a Saved Image and Importing an Exported Container as an Image

 Loading an image using the `load` command creates a new image including its history.
 Importing a container as an image using the `import` command creates a new image excluding the history which results in a smaller image size compared to loading an image.